Looking for an easy fall DIY for your home? These wood slice branches are so simple and a great way to decorate for the change of seasons.

 And it proves that where there’s a will there’s a way.

 Especially for a determined DIY’er. 🙂

-PS I’m going to be sharing tons more winter decorating ideas this week.
+PS I’m going to be sharing tons more fall decorating ideas this week.
 Stay tuned. 🙂

 disclosure: affiliate links are used in this post.